0liverScott/YOLO-Dataset-Toolkit/README.md

 # Augmentation LetterBox

 ![engin-akyurt-WBM97UGM0QA-unsplash_letter](https://user-images.githubusercontent.com/97486738/199421470-261adba3-cc29-4604-9d7f-5caad7440c2e.jpg)
 You can make smaller image for bbox diversity like this.
-Labels will convert automatically.
+You can customize letterbox color, Labels will convert automatically.

 # Augmentation Mirror